Inspirations for my Visual Art

 In 1988 we gathered our material together and made the first exhibition in Finland: a collection of sculptures from my mother, fine art photographs from my brother and I composed the experimental soundscape and music for that exhibition.
-A really interesting artistic collaboration!
-But then slowly after that exhibition, I felt my inner artistic expression needed some new challenges to explore, to find other artistic dimensions that music alone could provide.
+An interesting artistic collaboration!
+But slowly after that exhibition, I felt my inner artistic expression needed some new challenges to explore, to find other artistic dimensions that music alone could provide.

-The language of film and Tarkovsky.
+The Language of Film and Tarkovsky

 I was getting more interested in light and shadows, the contrast, dialogue, emotions, and drama between them.
 So the natural next step was getting into the language of film.
 And as always, you can get the best lessons from true masters.

 Later in the 1990s, I studied carefully films by Andrei Tarkovsky.
 I was trying to understand his special visual language, aesthetic approach, and philosophy behind the scenes.
 I have always been influenced by his films, meaningful and deep thoughts about life, emotions, light, colors, and the art of filmmaking but especially one of his masterpieces, ”Nostalghia”, impressed and influenced me in every artistic level for years to come.